plone/training/add-ons.rst

 * framework: z3c.form, formlib, deform
 * TTW: Products.PloneFormGen

 The basic concept of PloneFormGen is that you build a form by adding a Form Folder, to which you add form fields as content items.
 Fields are added, deleted, edited and moved just as with any other type of content.
 Form submissions may be automatically emailed and/or saved for download.
-There are many PFG add-ons that provide additional field types and actions.
+There are many add-ons to PloneFormGen that provide additional field types and actions.

 Let's build a registration form: